trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 7/08/2021 : modification of the registration form (addition of username and picture fields) and its processing in the database
 7/08/2021 : User crude, Picture and Video update and RegistrationController.php and RegistrationFormType.php update
-7/08/2021 : change the username property of User to nickname 7/08/2021 : integration in the basic template the javascript scripts link to bootstrap
+7/08/2021 : change the username property of User to nickname 7/08/2021 : integration in the basic template the javascript scripts link to bootstrap 13/08/2020 : integration of the orm-fixture bundle, creation of a "pool, user, trick" dataset (fixtures)

 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé